 This policy covers discrimination both in employment and in access to educational opportunities.
 Therefore, any member of the university community who acts to deny, deprive or limit the educational or employment access, benefits or opportunities of any member of the university community on the basis of their actual or perceived membership in the protected classes listed above are in violation of this policy.

-The following persons or procedures have been designated to handle issues related to the nondiscrimination policies set forth by the university.
+The following persons or procedures have been designated to handle complaints related to the nondiscrimination policies set forth by the university:

 The OLLU Title IX Coordinator

 Nicole Monsibais, JD, Compliance Officer and Title IX Coordinator